Get engagement insights delivered to your inbox

 How can organisations drive manager effectiveness?

 Less than half (48%) of managers have been trained in one-to-one meeting best practices, with less than a third being trained in professional development or recognition.

-Organizational leaders simply cannot expect managers to effectively support and engage their people without providing them with the tools, resources, and training to do so.
-Good managers become so through insight, development, and support — essentially, empowerment.
-Conversely, bad managers are often simply under-supported, under-developed, and under-engaged.
-Thus, it’s imperative that every organization empowers all of their front-line people leaders with regular, consistent, cross-functional training.
+Good managers require training, support and the right tools and resources.
+A bad manager is one that is often simply under-supported, under-developed, and under-engaged.
+Thus, it’s imperative that every organisation empowers all of their front-line people leaders with regular, consistent, cross-functional training.

-Learn more about manager effectiveness and empowerment in the Workforce Institute Manager Empowerment Report.
+Learn more about the global data behind manager effectiveness and empowerment in the Workforce Institute Manager Empowerment Report.